-When an employee or volunteer in a correctional institution engages in sexual conduct with an inmate, they are committing unlawful sexual conduct in a correctional institution.
+In Colorado, when an employee or volunteer in a correctional institution engages in sexual conduct with an inmate, they commit the crime of unlawful sexual conduct in a correctional institution.

 “An employee, contract employee, or volunteer of a correctional institution or an individual who performs work or volunteer functions in a correctional institution who engages in sexual conduct with a person who is in lawful custody in a correctional institution commits the offense of sexual conduct in a correctional institution.”1